Updated · Dec 03, 2022

 - Each provider will offer a set of benefits, according to 42% of the managers

-- 63% of respondents plan to do it to reap on reliability and availability
+- 63% of respondents plan to do it to increase reliability and availability

 Which Industry Is the Biggest User of Cloud Computing?